DesignLedDublin/ColourTheory/README.md

 Once I removed these CSS elements, no errors were found:
 ![CSSClear](/assets/Readme%20Images/CSS-validator-clear.webp)

-## Bugs
+# Issues found during site development

-* Creating the dropdown menu in navbar menu
+### Creating the dropdown menu in navbar menu
   * When I used code from Boostrap, it gave me a button instead of a dropdown menu item that looked the same as the rest of the menu.
 [This article](https://www.w3schools.com/bootstrap4/bootstrap_dropdowns.asp#:~:text=Basic%20Dropdown&text=To%20open%20the%20dropdown%20menu,actually%20build%20the%20dropdown%20menu.) enabled me to get this element to look right, but the menu wouldn't drop down.
   * I tried changing to v5 of Bootstrap as I read that you need this to make the dropdown toggle but this made everything go out of aligment.
 I eventually found [this article](https://stackoverflow.com/questions/22955916/bootstrap-collapse-not-collapsin) which made me realise that if I took the -bs- out of the data-bs-toggle and went back to v4 of Bootstrap the drop down menu works and the alignment works.

-* Adding required action to the form inputs on the Contact page
+### Adding required action to the form inputs on the Contact page
   * The form template I was using did not have this function.
 When I added the required instruction, it did not work.
   * [This page](https://stackoverflow.com/questions/60058280/required-attribute-not-working-with-form-tag) made me realise the form was missing the submit specification.
   * This still didn't work and I realise looking at the code that the <form></form> section was closed before the submit section.
 I moved this underneath the submit section and added 'formaction' instead of 'href' after reading [this article](https://www.w3schools.com/tags/att_button_formaction.asp) and it worked.

+### Endless horizontal scroll in How To section on Palettes page
+  * [This article](https://medium.com/afosto/bootstrap-v4-explained-the-grid-and-how-to-use-it-82a4de58604e) told me the container fluid class doesn’t have a max width.
+  * So I used advice from [this article](https://mdbootstrap.com/docs/standard/extended/max-width/#:~:text=In%20order%20to%20make%20an,w%2D100%20class%20to%20it.&text=You%20can%20also%20use%20max,100%25%3B%20utilities%20as%20needed) to set a max width and the problem was solved.

-## Unfixed Bugs
+# Unfixed Bugs
 * I could not get the social icons to sit all in one line on ipad size.
 I will fix this in a future release.

+# Credits

+To complete this project, I used Code Institute student template [gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template)

+I used Boostrap code for some parts of my website, this is noted in the code.

-## Credits
+## Code

 * [Dropdown menu in navbar](https://www.w3schools.com/bootstrap4/bootstrap_dropdowns.asp#:~:text=Basic%20Dropdown&text=To%20open%20the%20dropdown%20menu,actually%20build%20the%20dropdown%20menu.)
     * I used code from this page to help me create the dropdown menu without a button where the dropdown is, which is what I was getting from the Navbar Bootstrap code.